01 of 18

 Cabs here do not have meters, so it's essential that you agree to a price for the ride before you get in and shut the door.

-Within Panama City, even rides across town can be arranged for less than $10; and most are $5 or less.
+Within Panama City, even rides across town can the for less than $10; and most are $5 or less.
 One notable exception is the ride between Tocumen Airport and the city center, which can cost $25-$30.

 It's best to leave the driving in Panama City to professionals.
 Traffic moves fast and drivers rarely yield the right of way.
 When you combine these rather treacherous driving conditions with people who don't know where they are going, it creates some big potential problems for those planning a car rental.
 Unless your trip dictates otherwise, avoid a car rental.